AnthonyEdmonds/govuk-laravel/docs/upgrade.md

 Guidance is shown from newest to oldest.

+## Update to version 5.x from version 4.x

+1. Add `$govuk-new-typography-scale: true;` to `govuk.variables.scss` if it has been published

 ## Update to version 4.x from version 3.x

 1. All Form classes must update their signature for `checkAccess` to accept the subject as the first parameter